 - Pack materials securely to prevent tipping and spilling.

-Materials Accepted at a Household Hazardous Waste Collection Event:
+Materials Accepted at the Household Hazardous Waste Facility during regular operating hours:

 |In the house: |